LitLabs420/Labs-Ai/DEPLOYMENT.md

 ## 🎉 You're Live!

-Once you see ✅ on all items above, LitLabs Web is officially launched.
+Once you see ✅ on all items above, Litree Web is officially launched.

 **Share your link:**
 ```